 Watermain Flushing Program

 We have started our annual watermain flushing program.
 Flushing will take place Monday to Friday from 8 am to 8 pm in different areas of the city each week.
-The City’s annual watermain flushing program started Monday April 19, 2021 and is expected to be completed in late July, 2021.
+The City’s annual watermain flushing program starts in April and is expected to be completed in late July.

 Each Friday, the maps below will be updated to indicate where crews will be undertaking watermain flushing.
 Should your area be highlighted below, you may notice a slight discolouration and reduction in water pressure while crews are flushing in your immediate area (Monday to Friday, 8 am to 8 pm).
 Your water service should not be interrupted.
 If you have no water pressure, please contact Public Works Dispatch at 506-859-2643 as soon as possible.

 Flushing is generally conducted Monday to Friday between 8 am and 8 pm.
 While the hydrants are being flushed, customers in the immediate area of the flushing may experience discoloured water or a small drop in water pressure but water service should not be interrupted.
 We recommend avoiding doing loads of white laundry on these days between 8 am and 8 pm.
 We recommend checking around your neighbourhood for water in the roadway to see if crews are in your immediate area.
 Out of an abundance of caution, we recommend waiting until the following day to do laundry to avoid any discolouration.
 In the event that you have no water pressure, please notify Public Works 24/7 dispatch line at 859-2643 as soon as possible.

 Why do we flush pipes and Fire Hydrants?